ceph/ceph/doc/dev/cephadm/compliance-check.rst

 Compliance Check
 ================

-The stability and reliability of a Ceph cluster is not just dependent upon the Ceph daemons, but also the OS and hardware that Ceph is installed on.
-This document is intended to promote a design discussion for providing a "compliance" feature within mgr/cephadm, which would be responsible for identifying common platform related issues that could impact Ceph stability and operation.
+The stability and reliability of a Ceph cluster is dependent not just upon the Ceph daemons, but also the OS and hardware that Ceph is installed on.
+This document is intended to promote a design discussion for providing a "compliance" feature within mgr/cephadm, which would be responsible for identifying common platform-related issues that could impact Ceph stability and operation.

-The ultimate goal of the checks is to identify issues early and raise a healthcheck WARN event, to alert the Administrator to the issue.
+The ultimate goal of these checks is to identify issues early and raise a healthcheck WARN event, to alert the Administrator to the issue.

 Prerequisites
 =============
-In order to effectively analyse the hosts that Ceph is deployed to, this feature requires a cache of host related metadata.
-The metadata is already available from cephadm's HostFacts class and the gather-facts cephadm command.
+In order to effectively analyse the hosts that Ceph is deployed to, this feature requires a cache of host-related metadata.
+The metadata is already available from cephadm's HostFacts class and the ``gather-facts`` cephadm command.
 For the purposes of this document, we will assume that this data is available within the mgr/cephadm "cache" structure.

 Some checks will require that the host status is also populated e.g. ONLINE, OFFLINE, MAINTENANCE